Some tales can satisfy emotional needs, and others can favour intellectual interests.

 Men and women may amuse themselves if safe.

 Famous men and women of the Catholic Church are reported to have levitated and soared in the air.
-One source says a few hundred Christian saints have risen up into the air:
+One source says a few hundred Christian saints have risen up into the air, but there seems to be little documentation.

 St. Joseph - in one basilica [church] he rose near the vaulted ceiling to kiss a picture of [Mother Mary] . . .
 Sometimes he even took passengers with him.
 Once, for example, inspired by a choir's hymns, Joseph caught up a confessor in front of a singing group of nuns and spun the man around in the air. - When the saint saw several friars struggling to lift a 36-foot cross for a Calvary they were building, he jetted 70 yards to their aid, picked up the cross "as if it were straw," and put it into place.
 [Source: Catholic Digest, "stories/9605102a"]

-By refusing to stiffle fancy and tall tales, modern "miracles" of technology may come about in time.
+By unstintingly allowing a flow of fancy and tall tales, modern "miracles" of technology may come about in time.
 [Link]